gto76/python-cheatsheet/README.md

 CompletedProcess(args='bc', returncode=0, stdout='2\n', stderr='')
 ```

-#### Sends test.in to the bc running in standard mode and saves its stdout to test.out:
+#### Sends test.in to the 'bc' running in standard mode and saves its stdout to test.out:
 ```python
 >>> if os.system('echo 1 + 1 > test.in') == 0:
 ...     with open('test.in') as file_in, open('test.out', 'w') as file_out: